LIKO-12/liko-12.github.io/docs/graphics/state-stacks.md

 ### `popMatrix`

-Pops the last cam transformations from the MatrixStack.
+Pop the last cam transformations from the MatrixStack.

 ```lua
 popMatrix()